 5. For a strong SME business plan, highlight your team strengths

 If your SME includes a management team or other skilled workers that are highly qualified, you need to showcase them too.
-This will give you a massive advantage when pitching your small business idea to investors and will further cement the trust that your potential clients have for your business.
+This will give you a massive advantage when pitching your small business idea to investors.
+Furthermore, it will further cement the trust that your potential clients have for your business.

 Everyone wants to work with experienced experts in their field or have industry experience in general.
 That’s why it is important to point out what keeps your team in place, and what qualities does your management team own.